informalsystems/hermes/guide/src/query_client.md

 ```

 ## Query the client consensus state
-Use the `query client consensus` command to query the consensus state for a given client and consensus height:
+Use the `query client consensus` command to query the consensus states of a given client, or the state at a specified height:

 ```shell
 USAGE: